Olafaloofian/Git-Cheatsheet/README.md

 ```
 git log
 ```
 * Will display a list of commits in the current branch.
-Use the ^ terminal button to make this easier!
+If you are using VS Code, click the ^ terminal button to make this easier to read!
 Make note of the commit codes - you can use these to checkout to previous changes that you've committed in case you broke your code or are just unhappy with the current state of things.

 ```
 git status